In this article, Hooke Audio will show you how to learn Do Smart Tvs Have Bluetooth and connect wireless headsets with other devices.

 - Continue reading if I haven’t scared you yet.

-- Here are many secret codes for Philips, Samsung, LG, LG, and LG TVs.
+- Many secret codes for Philips, Samsung, and LG Smart TVs have Bluetooth.
 You can also Google search for codes for other TV brands.

 - These codes may take several tries before they work.
 Don’t be discouraged if it doesn’t appear immediately.